Schedule a Free Consultation

 At the bottom of the page, the already familiar user comments form provides two checkboxes: I Made this and I Have a Question.
 The user fills out the required fields (Comment, Name, and Email), checks any of these two checkboxes, and clicks Post Comment.
 The very action of checking any of the two checkboxes is similar to attaching a tag to the comment.
 In short, the user sets the “tags” for the comment, indicating the comment belongs to a person who made de recipe and has additional questions about the recipe.

 As the user submits the comment, it is posted to the list.
 But the interesting part is about to start.
 At the top of the comments list, three tabs — All Comments, I made this, and Questions – allow users to filter which comments are being displayed.
-Clicking I made this will show only the comments whose authors checked the I made this checkbox, while clicking Questions will show only the comments whose authors checked the I Have a Question checkbox.
+Clicking I made this will show only the comments whose authors checked the I made this checkbox.
+Clicking Questions will show only the comments whose authors checked the I Have a Question checkbox.
 To see all comments, and ignoring any choices for the comment tags, a user needs to click All Comments.
 I don’t know about you, but I find this both useful and elegant.

 Managing Comment Categorization

-Engineering the Comment Categorization Plugin
+Engineering the WordPress Comment Categorize Plugin

 Our customer developed the site using the Genesis framework for its flexibility and versatility.
 This smart decision allowed our developers to create the plugin and bind it to theme’s functionality.
 Interesting solutions adopted in this plugin include: